U.S. News Rankings

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at Hampshire College is 12:1, and the school has 68.1 percent of its classes with fewer than 20 students.
-The most popular majors at Hampshire College include: Creative Writing; Film/Video and Photographic Arts, Other; Fine Arts and Art Studies, Other; Cultural Studies/Critical Theory and Analysis; and Drama and Dramatics/Theatre Arts, General.
-The average freshman retention rate, an indicator of student satisfaction, is 81.8 percent.
+The student-faculty ratio at Hampshire College is 12:1, and the school has 72.3 percent of its classes with fewer than 20 students.
+The most popular majors at Hampshire College include: Health Professions and Related Programs; Multi/Interdisciplinary Studies; English Language and Literature/Letters; Social Sciences; and Philosophy and Religious Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 82.5 percent.

-Hampshire College has a total undergraduate enrollment of 1,500, with a gender distribution of 41.4 percent male students and 58.6 percent female students.
-At this school, 80.0 percent of the students live in college-owned, -operated, or -affiliated housing and 20.0 percent of students live off campus.
+Hampshire College has a total undergraduate enrollment of 1,461, with a gender distribution of 42 percent male students and 58 percent female students.
+Hampshire College is part of the NCAA II athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|